-Loans and receivables The carrying amounts of these financial assets and liabilities are (Note 18), and a reasonable approximation of fair values due to their shortfinancial liabilities term nature.
-Fair value is determined at initial recognition carried at amortised and, for disclosure purposes, at each annual reporting date. cost (Note 20)
+Loans and receivables The carrying amounts of these financial assets and liabilities are (Notes 16 and 17), and a reasonable approximation of fair values due to their short-term financial liabilities nature.
+Fair value is determined at initial recognition and, for carried at amortised cost disclosure purposes, at each annual reporting date.
+(Notes 18 and 19)

-29 Risk management policies
+28 Risk management policies